sandovaljoaquin/EDS-214_project/self-assessment.md

 #### The code is appropriately commented

 Meets specs.
-I've described several important steps above the code chunks.
+I've described several important steps above the code chunk.

 #### Variable and function names are descriptive and follow a consistent naming convention